 Pro-rating fees and revising fixed amounts.
 Members who join part way through the financial year may have their initial annual fee prorated.
 Members who discontinue their membership part way through the year are not entitled to a refund.
 The fixed amounts reflected in this Appendix may be revised to cater for inflationary factors from time to time by decision of the WANO Governing Board, and recorded in the Board minutes, without a full revision of this policy document.

-Human Resources (Secondees).
-Regional Centre obligations will be determined by the Regional Governing Board of the centre that serves as the primary affiliation for the Member.
-The obligation may take into account the number and size of units, operating capacity, and other relevant factors.
-However, a guideline average number is 0.85 secondees per unit, (unless determined otherwise by the applicable Regional Governing Board), to support the activities of the regional centres.
-London office secondees are dealt with as described in page 7 (Obligation to Provide Resources - paragraph 1b).
-Member reimbursement arrangements are agreed at the WANO Governing Board.
-The applicable Governing Board will establish a procedure defining Member reimbursement (credit) values to be applied, taking into account factors such as the secondee’s base salary and costs associated with establishing and maintaining a residence in the assigned location.

 WANO Policy ǀ Document 5